tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `delete`: Delete organization member.
+* `delete`: Remove a specific member from an...
-* `get`: Get organization member.
+* `get`: Get details of a specific member within an...
-* `invite`: Operations on member invites of organization...
+* `invite`: Manage member invitations for an...
-* `list`: Lists the members of organization this user...
+* `list`: List the members of an organization the user...
-* `update`: Update organization member.
+* `update`: Update the role of a specific member within...

 #### `zanshin organization member delete`

-Delete organization member.
+Remove a specific member from an organization.

 **Usage**: